rust-lang/book/src/ch21-02-multithreaded.md

 `receiver`, so the threads need a safe way to share and modify `receiver`;
 otherwise, we might get race conditions (as covered in Chapter 16).

-Recall the thread-safe smart pointers discussed in Chapter 16: to share ownership across multiple threads and allow the threads to mutate the value, we need to use `Arc<Mutex<T>>`.
+Recall the thread-safe smart pointers discussed in Chapter 16: To share ownership across multiple threads and allow the threads to mutate the value, we need to use `Arc<Mutex<T>>`.
 The `Arc` type will let multiple `Worker` instances own the receiver, and `Mutex` will ensure that only one `Worker` gets a job from